Architeuthis-Flux/Jumperless/README.md

 Matrix interface code (Dumb Mode) - done

 Storage of the current state - started but needs a lot more work

 Pathfinding - started minutes ago

-  -Hardware safety checks (throw an error if you try to connect power directly to ground)- not started -Path Redundancy/priority - not started
+   --Hardware safety checks (throw an error if you try to connect power directly to ground)- not started

+   --Path Redundancy/priority - not started

-Coming up with a format to send commands - mused upon but not decided -Command input parsing (UART) - not started
+Coming up with a format to send commands - mused upon but not decided

+   --Command input parsing (UART) - not started

-  -Command input parsing (I2C) - not started
+   --Command input parsing (I2C) - not started

 Power Supply control (needs HW revision or just remove the DAC/Opamp entirely)- not started

    *Everything above will be running on the AVR32DD32 controller chip, below is external interface stuff*

 Making an Arduino library for the Master - not started

 (optional) Writing a python library to form and send UART commands

 (optional) GUI for making connections